13323

 Is Now The Time?

-Fiverr may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+Fiverr may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-At the moment Fiverr trades at 13.6x next 12 months EV-to-EBITDA.
-There's definitely a lot of things to like about Fiverr and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price point.
+At the moment, Fiverr trades at 11.5x next 12 months EV-to-EBITDA.
+There are definitely things to like about Fiverr and looking at the consumer internet landscape right now, it seems that the company trades at a pretty interesting price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.